Is Dr Sue Comerford leaving?

 Are you taking new patients?

-YES - Dr Martin Hodgson is accepting new patients.
+YES - Dr Martin Hodgson and Dr Scott Freeman are both accepting new patients.
 Please book on hotdoc or call the clinic.

 At this stage our other GPs are not accepting new patients.